 When I was grocery shopping with my family last week my husband came across these gorgeous purple potatoes.
 I love getting excited about seasonal produce and changing up our usual meals whenever possible.
 In the summer I crave lots of cold crunchy salads, but in the fall and winter I adore getting my serving of veggies in a warm delicious soup.

-In our house it’s all about embracing the autumn season in all its glory and making large batches of soup for health and energy all week long.
+In our house it’s all about embracing the season in all its glory and making large batches of soup for health and energy all week long.
 You may have noticed I’ll often make large batches in my recipes, and that is mainly so I can cut down on the cooking on busier days of the week when we have lots of activities going on.
 If you have a smaller family, or you want fewer leftovers for reheating, go ahead and cut the recipe in half.

 Sliced avocado is the perfect accompaniment to add to the top of the soup right before serving.
 The flavors mesh beautifully and it adds a nice creamy touch of healthy fat to keep you happy and satisfied.
 The rich, dark reddish-purple color of the soup is not only beautiful, it’s swimming in antioxidants.

 3 small onions or 1 large, chopped

 3 purple potatoes (approximately 6 cups), cut into small bite-sized cubes

 2 QTs (64oz. /1892mL) Low Sodium Vegetable Broth

 1 can (28oz. /1lb 12oz. /794g) Diced Tomatoes Fire Roasted